The Credit Score Required For A Personal Loan

 Reduce Credit Utilization

 Credit utilization is a ratio of your total credit to total debt.
 In other words, it’s a comparison between how much you could borrow and how much you currently owe.
-For example, if you have three credit cards with a $5,000 limit on each.
+For example, say you have three credit cards with a $5,000 limit on each.
 The cards confer a total credit limit of $15,000.
 You currently owe $1,000 on each credit card.
 As a result, your credit utilization is 20% ($3,000/$15,000).

 Keeping credit utilization low is the primary reason never to close a source of credit if possible.
 Plus, keeping lines of credit open improves your credit history.
 Lenders like to see long credit histories.
-So, even if you don’t plan on using a credit card you received 10 years ago, don’t close it.
-The account helps your credit utilization and shows lenders an accurate picture of your credit history.
+So, even if you don’t plan on using a credit card you received 10 years ago, don’t close it – the account helps your credit utilization and shows lenders an accurate picture of your credit history.

 Check Your Credit Report